GabeScott/standard-works-vault/General Conference/2000 October - Freedom “from” or Freedom “to”.md

 When I saw him again, after that dinner event occurred, I saw him with a most happy, deep inner glow, and he could not wait to tell me what had happened.
 Because he was new in the company, the boss had sat right next to him, wanting to get to know him better.
 As the evening progressed, the brother saw his wildest fears confirmed because the boss would not tolerate that he would not drink beer with him, and he said, “What kind of church is that that would not permit you to drink even a glass of beer with me?”

-The fear of my friend did not grow into panic as he was able to calmly answer his boss that the reason he was not drinking had nothing to do with the church that he belonged to, but that he himself had made a sacred covenant with God that he would not drink.
-If he would ever break this covenant, how could he continue to stay true to that which he would ever promise, and how could he be trusted, even by his employer, that he would not lie or steal or cheat.
+The fear of my friend did not grow into panic as he was able to calmly answer his boss that the reason he was not drinking had nothing to do with the church that he belonged to, but that *he* himself had made a sacred covenant with God that he would not drink.
+If he would ever break this covenant, how could he continue to stay true to that which he would ever promise, and how could he be trusted, even by his employer, that he would not lie or steal or cheat?

 According to my friend, the owner was deeply touched by this statement, and he hugged him, speaking words of profound admiration and confidence.

-My dear brothers and sisters, in The Church of Jesus Christ of Latter-day Saints, many new members, specifically when they come from countries other than the United States, learn for the first time the true dimension of the word freedom.
-Freedom for most people of the world means “freedom from” the absence of malice or pain or suppression.
+My dear brothers and sisters, in The Church of Jesus Christ of Latter-day Saints, many new members, specifically when they come from countries other than the United States, learn for the first time the true dimension of the word *freedom.* Freedom for most people of the world means “freedom from”—the absence of malice or pain or suppression.
 But the freedom that God means when He deals with us goes one step further.
 He means “freedom to”—the freedom to act in the dignity of our own choice.

 What then does it mean to be free?
-Freedom means to have matured to the full knowledge of our dangerously many responsibilities as a human being.
+Freedom means to have matured to the full knowledge of our dangerously many responsibilities as human beings.
 We have learned that everything we do, and even say or think, has consequences.
 We realize that too long we have believed that we were victims of circumstances.
 In the Gospel of John, 8:32, we read the following: “And ye shall know the truth, and the truth shall make you free.”

 As we open our hearts to the message of God’s truth, as it was restored in our time, we begin to understand why there was, and still is, so much misery, pain, suffering, and even starvation.
-In the same dimension as we are learning to accept the revealed truth in our own life, our faith in the living Son of God will grow, and therefore we will receive spiritual gifts of heretofore unknown capacity.
+In the same dimension, as we are learning to accept the revealed truth in our own life, our faith in the living Son of God will grow, and therefore we will receive spiritual gifts of heretofore unknown capacity.
 We will learn that nothing is impossible for those who believe in Jesus Christ.
 False bondages will be loosened.
 Narrow thinking born in tragedies of false traditions will disappear.

 The more our understanding of the vastness and the completeness of the plan of salvation is developing, the more we see ourselves in our smallness, in our incompleteness.
 And seeing ourselves in that humility, with a broken heart and a contrite spirit, will let us understand and finally accept this most sacred covenant with our Heavenly Father in the form of baptism.

-We gladly will submit ourselves into this covenant, knowing that there is a big difference between mere desire and covenant.
+We gladly will submit ourselves to this covenant, knowing that there is a big difference between mere desire and covenant.
 When we just desire something, we will work towards achieving it only when convenient.
 But when we are bound by a sacred covenant, like baptism, we are learning to overcome all obstacles through obedience, and in so doing we will be blessed with the presence of the Spirit and therefore eventually with achievement.
 We are beginning to become alive as we take, knowingly, full responsibility for our own life and as we stop blaming circumstances.

 One thing, of course, we know: having “freedom to” means that we have the potential of making wrong choices.
-Wrong choices have their merciless consequences, and when they are not stopped and corrected they lead us into misery and pain.
+Wrong choices have their merciless consequences, and when they are not stopped and corrected, they lead us into misery and pain.
 Wrong choices, if not corrected, will lead us to the ultimate possible disaster in each person’s life: to become separated from our Heavenly Father in the world to come.

 When we have received this life-enabling message, we begin to understand that in our earlier life we were like a football player standing in the middle of the field, totally depressed because we did not know the purpose and the rules of the game.
 We did not know which team we belonged to, and we didn’t even know who was our coach.
 Only in the awareness of the restored gospel, our game plan becomes clear, and we comprehend that Jesus Christ and His restored Church and priesthood are the only way for us to succeed in our earthly experience.